 Let's check the basic tools for bojagi making.

 There is a story about lady's 7 friends in Korea.
-Ruler, scissors, needle, thread, small iron, iron, thimble are arguing about who is helping lady most and the best friend in sewing.
+A ruler, a pair of scissors, a needle, a spool of thread, a small iron, an iron, a thimble are arguing about who is the best friend of a lady in the house for sewing.
 They all insisted "I am the best friend of my lady because~"

 Here are my friends when I make bojagi,